repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### There may not be two Features named

 * Two references or properties with the same name are not permitted in one EClass.
-* (The same also applies for the set of all references or properties that will be passed down via inheritance!)
+* The same also applies for the set of all features that are inherited from super-classes.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie14.PNG" target="_blank">